BriceMichalski/mbcaas/README.md

 ## Playbook

-Only one playbook is used `playbook/home_servers.yml`, it allows the configuration and deployment of my home kubernetes cluster.
+- `playbook/infrastructure.yml`: it allows the configuration and deployment of my home kubernetes cluster.
+- `playbook/applications.yml`: deploy all my apps on kubernetes cluster

 ## Use